High Protein Pumpkin Bread

 Can you freeze pumpkin bread after baking?

-For the best texture, it’s best to store this healthy pumpkin bread in the refrigerator or in the freezer.
+For the best texture, it’s best to store this pumpkin bread in the refrigerator or in the freezer.

-To store this healthy pumpkin bread in the freezer, slice it first and store the bread in individual bags or place a sheet of parchment paper or wax paper between the slices if you store it in a Tupperware or larger ziplock bag.
+To store this pumpkin bread in the freezer, slice it first and store the bread in individual bags or place a sheet of parchment paper or wax paper between the slices if you store it in a Tupperware or larger ziplock bag.
 This way you can easily take just 1 or 2 slices to defrost at once.
 Bread can be stored in the freezer for up to 1 month.

 Tip: If serving from frozen, thaw at room temp or heat in microwave in 10 second increments.